-If you want to ensure your roofing contractor has done a good enough job to prevent skylight leaks from occurring, look for the following:
+If you want to ensure your contractor has done a good enough job to prevent skylight leaks from occurring, look for the following:

 - All pieces of flashing extend 4 inches from the skylight onto the roof deck.

 - There is a back pan exit that prevents water and snow from accumulating in the back pan.

 Should You Re-flash to Prevent a Leaking Skylight When You Re-roof?

 Re-flashing skylights is an added expense when you have a new roof put on, but it is well worth the money.
 Here’s why:

 - The old flashing may be crumpled in the roof removal process.

 - The old flashing will have nail holes from the previous installation.

 - Water can enter through these holes.

 - The old flashing may have been incorrectly installed in the first place.